 - Do not interrupt the negative connection between the power supply unit and load. - Verify correct connection before applying power to the equipment. - Do not connect, disconnect, or modify wiring while the supply voltage is present.

-Failure to follow these instructions can result in death or serious injury.
+Failure to follow these instructions can result in death, serious injury, or equipment damage.

-Refer to "Engineering" on page 37 for additional information on design considerations before starting the installation.
+Refer to "Engineering" on page 35 for additional information on design considerations before starting the installation.

 LMD Connectors Overview